github/opensource.guide/getting-started/legal.md

 If you do need to use an additional contributor agreement with your project, consider using an integration such as [CLA assistant](https://github.com/cla-assistant/cla-assistant) to minimize contributor distraction.

-## I’m a company open sourcing a project.
-What does my legal team need to know?
+## What does my company’s legal team need to know?

 If you are a company open sourcing a project, there are a few legal aspects you may want to consider.